Chart Color Schemes

 Population growth drivers in Mannum are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Mannum's population is estimated at around 2,952 people.
-This reflects an increase from the 2021 Census figure of 2,919 people, a rise of 33 individuals (1.1%).
-The change is inferred from AreaSearch's resident population estimate of 2,929 following examination of ABS' latest ERP data release in June 2024 and an additional 36 validated new addresses since the Census date.
-This results in a population density ratio of 11.5 persons per square kilometer.
-Over the past decade (2012-2022), Mannum has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing its SA3 area.
-Interstate migration contributed approximately 82.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Mannum's population is estimated at around 3,140 as of November 2025.
+This reflects an increase of 221 people (7.6%) since the 2021 Census, which reported a population of 2,919 people.
+The change is inferred from the resident population of 2,962 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 36 validated new addresses since the Census date.
+This level of population equates to a density ratio of 12.2 persons per square kilometer.
+Mannum's growth of 7.6% since the 2021 census exceeded the SA3 area (7.2%) and the non-metro area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, Mannum is expected to increase by 152 persons to reach approximately 3,104 people by 2041, reflecting an increase of 10.5% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of regional areas across the nation is expected for Mannum (SA2), with an estimated growth of 150 persons to reach approximately 3,290 by 2041 based on aggregated SA2-level projections, reflecting a gain of 3.8% in total over the 17 years.

 Frequently Asked Questions - Population